ygda-org/programming-guide/sections/section-6.md

 1) Create a new scene with the root node of `CharacterBody2D` and save it as `enemy.tscn` in your scenes folder.
 This is a `CharacterBody2D` because it will behave similarly to the player.

 2) Add an `AnimatedSprite2D` as a child of the `CharacterBody2D`.
 Make a new animation for the enemy called "default" and add `enemy1.png` and `enemy2.png` as the frames.
-After you added the frames, set it to "Autoplay on Load" so that the animation instantly plays when the scene loads.
+After you've add the frames, set it to "Autoplay on Load" so that the animation instantly plays when the scene loads.

 ![setting autoload on animation](../images/section-6/setting_autoload.png)